Present, in June 2019, were: Granny, The Ant, Panda, Teenage Avenger

 - Scare factor: If Annabelle (the movie) doesn’t freak you out, this would be fine.
 Anyone else might want to brace themselves.

 - Company Age Guidance: “Suitable for ages 10 years and over.
 Players of 16 years and under must be accompanied by an adult.”

 - Age suitability: Robust older teens only.

-For other Trapp’d games, see also: Legend of Drakon; The Forsaken; Victor Frankensteins Reanimation; The Outlaws of Red Rock; Madame Curio’s Cirque Delirium; Exordium; 46 Below; Molten Creek Mine; Salem
+For other Trapp’d games, see also: Legend of Drakon; The Forsaken; Atlantis; Victor Frankensteins Reanimation; The Outlaws of Red Rock; Madame Curio’s Cirque Delirium; Exordium; 46 Below; Molten Creek Mine; End of the Line; Salem